z/TPFDF Data Access Service (DAS)

 You can use SDO access to z/TPFDF to write Java application programs by using a combination of the z/TPFDF data access service (DAS) application programming interfaces (APIs) with the SDO specification APIs.
 This combination of application interfaces are provided to allow client application programs that are running on an application server or workstation to access and update z/TPFDF databases using SDO.

 Using SDO access to z/TPFDF, it is possible to fully populate a new database that was defined and initialized previously on the z/TPF system by using database definitions (DBDEFs) and data definition assembler macros (DSECTs).
-See z/TPFDF Database Administration in the TPF Product Information Center for more information about DBDEFs and DSECTs.
+For more information about DBDEFs and DSECTs, see z/TPFDF Database Administration in the z/TPFDF product documentation.

 SDO data collection example: